lazzie01/FlickerProject/README.md

 # Debugging The Application

 -> Step 1: Run the backend

-    Open the Backend>System>FlickerProject.sln using Visual Studio
+    Open the FlickerProject\FlickerProject.sln using Visual Studio

-    Open the Web.config project in System Project and change the default connection string to point to your server.
+    Open FlickerProject\References\DataLayer\ApplicationDbContext.cs change the connection string in OnConfiguring method to point to your database server.

     Run the application

 -> Step 2: Run the frontend

-    Open the FlickerProject-> Frontend-> my-app using Visual Studio Code and execute ng serve command
+    Open the FlickerProject\Frontend\my-app using Visual Studio Code and execute ng serve command

-    The Frontend application will open in the default web browser, please wait for the application to create a database and seed it with inital data.
+    The Frontend application will open in the default web browser

-    The application will initially list two contact information of Lazarus Munetsi and Jaco Kotze
+    Register as a new user

     Test the application by performing all the CRUD and search operations